LIBERATING FOOTBALL TRAVEL

 Where Lonyáy utca meets the Nagykörút, near the Boráros tér stop on main tram lines 2, 4 and 6, the 6:3 takes its name from the famous scoreline when Hungary beat England at Wembley in 1953.
 Its former owner, Nándor Hidegkuti, scored a hat-trick that day, and the bar remained in local hands until taken over by expat football fans in 2018.
 Augmenting its priceless Puskás-era mementos and keeping its traditional feel, the incoming owners lay on live-match screenings and occasional special events.

-On the same side of the river, named after the Chain Bridge it stands near, the Lánchíd Söröző at Fő utca 4 is a homely, retro-themed bar/restaurant comprising two rooms, old Who videos shown in one, TV football in another.
+On the Buda side of the river, named after the Chain Bridge it stands near, the Lánchíd Söröző at Fő utca 4 is a homely, retro-themed bar/restaurant comprising two rooms, old Who videos shown in one, TV football in another.

 Finally, in the departures terminal of Budapest airport, Scando sports-bar chain O’Learys provides a farewell pint and gawp at football before you board your plane.